 Results are produced within 24 hours and are available online.
 The report indicates what they found, without any comparisons to an acceptable baseline, and the customer decides if the test results indicate risk.

 Additionally, it may be time to rethink your compressed air system altogether.
 Could you benefit from an oil free compressed air system?
 Refer to our previous blog on why oil free air is critical in the food and beverage industry.
-Many food and beverage customers are now choosing to not introduce oil in the first place, thereby minimizing their risk of production downtime, product spoilage or even reputation of their brand.
+Many food and beverage customers are now choosing to not introduce oil in the first place, thereby minimizing their risk of production downtime, product spoilage or even the reputation of their brand.

 Partner with your local authorized distributor and a testing company to ensure your compressed air system is compliant.